raganwald/raganwald.github.com/_posts/homoiconic/2009-03-07-elegance-and-the-surreals.md

 In Paul Graham's essay [The Hundred-Year Language](http://www.paulgraham.com/hundred.html "The Hundred-Year Language"), he noted that having separate representations for numbers and lists is unnecessary, an idea dating back to 1960: *The Lisp that McCarthy described in 1960, for example, didn't have numbers.
 Logically, you don't need to have a separate notion of numbers, because you can represent them as lists: the integer n could be represented as a list of n elements.
 You can do math this way.
 It's just unbearably inefficient.*

-This "lists of length n" implementation of numbers is based on just two things: The empty list or `[]`, and the operation of adding an element to it, an operation we could call #succ, #next, or ++ depending on your preferred programming language.
+This "lists of length n" implementation of numbers is based on just two things: The empty list or `[]`, and the operation of adding an element to it, an operation we could call `#succ`, `#next`, or `++` depending on your preferred programming language.
 Since we only have one kind of thing, the thing we can add to an empty list is an empty list.
 Therefore, the number "six" would be represented as a list of six empty lists:

 {% highlight ruby %}
 SIX = [ [], [], [], [], [], [] ]